 In these challenging times of fake news and micro-sized memories, sound bites dominate the media.
 In search of inspiration for my own soundbite for the coming elections, I have returned to the school classroom.
 As you place your vote at the ballot box, remember the dark days of 78/79 and think about your ABC.
 Not as a shorthand for the alphabet, but as an easy to remember acronym for retaining election common sense.
 Anyone But Corbyn.

 In this coming election, the economic future of this country is at stake.
 Brexit is destined to have a negative impact on our prosperity.
-However, compared to Labour’s planned economic model, Brexit may still represent a more palatable future.
+However, compared to Labour’s planned economic model, a sensible planned Brexit may still represent a more palatable future.